karilho/go-fiber-api/README.md

 Rest API build using FIBER FRAMEWORK.

-This project was made using fiber framework from Golang, and it's a simple CRUD with DynamoDB, but you can use any database you want, just need to change the connection and the methods.
+This project was made using fiber framework from Golang, and it's a simple CRUD with MongoDB, but you can use any database you want, just need to change the connection and the methods.

 In this project we have the following technologies:
 - Fiber Framework
-- DynamoDB
+- MongoDB
 - Docker
 - JWT Authentication
 - Encryption to hash
 - Unit tests
 - MVC - Model View Controller - Pattern

-- Swagger - Not implemented yet
+This project was guided by a tutorial from @Hunconding: https://www.youtube.com/watch?v=vxDqv6BKZCw&list=PLm-xZWCprwYQ3gyCxJ8TR1L2ZnUOPvOpr

+But have some differences:
+- Use Fiber Instead GinGonic
+- Use Docker
+- Different organization from some fields and classes and tests.

 ## Installation